Reforestum/dynamic-world/README.md

-# mrv-dynamic-world-app
+# dynamic-world

-Work in progress 👷
+Package that allow for remote monitoring of reforested forests based around [Google's Dynamic World App](https://dynamicworld.app/) (see attributions bellow).

 ## Usage

-This application allows for remote monitoring of forests based around [Google's Dynamic World App](https://dynamicworld.app/).
+Given a Forest (defined as a directory with some configuration files, see bellow), this package retrieves statistics and images.
+See [Jupyter tutorial](Notebooks/dynamic_world_tutorial.ipynb) for a usage example.

 ### Forests